Native American Languages * Native American Nations * What's new on our site today!

 Mesquakie-Sauk (Sac and Fox)

 Language: Mesquakie-Sauk is an Algonquian language spoken by about 800 Indians, mostly Fox, in the American Midwest.
 The two dialects, Mesquakie (spoken by the Meskwaki, or Fox) and Sauk (spoken by the Asakiwaki, or Sac), are mutually intelligible.
-Kickapoo is considered by some linguists to be another dialect of Mesquakie-Sauk, but though it is certainly a closely related language, Kickapoo has developed tone distinctions and Meskwaki and Sauk speakers cannot readily understand it.
+Kickapoo is considered by some linguists to be another dialect of Mesquakie-Sauk, but though Kickapoo is certainly a closely related language, Meskwaki and Sauk speakers cannot readily understand it.
+Sauk, Fox, and Kickapoo are all polysynthetic languages with complex verb structures and fairly free word order, but unlike Kickapoo, Meskwaki-Sauk is not a tone language.
 Mesquakie-Sauk is a seriously endangered language today, due to most of its speakers being older and the Sac and Fox communities being so far-flung.
 Some teachers are trying to revitalize the language, particularly the Meskwaki dialect, before it is too late.

 People: The Fox and Sac have been such closely associated allies that they are usually considered as a single tribe.
 They originally lived in Michigan (Saginaw Bay is named for the Sauk tribe), but multiple forced relocations left their descendants in Iowa, Kansas, and Oklahoma.
 There are about 4500 Sac and Fox Indians today.